IsaacMwendwa/Data-Engineering-Track-DataCamp/Data Importation in Python.md

-# Importation of Data from Flat Files
+# Data Importation in Python

-## Reading text files
+## Reading flat files
+* Flat files are basic text files containing records, that is, table data, without structured relationships.
+* This is in contrast to a relational database, in which columns of distinct tables can be related.
+* Examples of flat files: .txt, .csv (Excel files are not flat files, as they can contain many sheets)
-* Syntax:
+* To import:
 <br> `file = open('filename.txt', mode='r')`
 <br> `text=file.read()`
 <br> `file.close`